 Federal funding is expected to continue at present or slightly reduced levels; the budget was prepared with the most current information available from the Department of Education and Early Development.
-Although additional funding through increases to the funding formula have been received, costs of labor, retirement benefits, health care, property and liability insurance, and energy costs continue to increase as well.
+Although additional funding through increases to the base student allocation has been received, there is no inflation-proofing component and costs of labor, retirement benefits, health care, property and liability insurance, and utilities continue to increase.
 In periods of declining enrollment, it becomes necessary to reduce the expenditure budget to match available revenue, which reduces the opportunity to develop adequate fund balance.